Since I was a small child, I've been obsessed with a few things: stories, the natural world, and a burning desire for freedom.

 As I have decolonized my own thinking and voice, particularly in the last 12 years, I've been deeply influenced by participating in ancestral constellation healing through the work of Bert Hellinger with three different therapists facilitators, but most extensively with my friend Camille Adair.

 As a teacher of teachers, my path has always been to learn by teaching.
 I partnered with author and friend Candace Walsh for five years to learn how to teach memoir.
 Candace now continues to work as one of the editors on my team.

-Authors, healers, consultants and teachers that have been personally important to me and my work include: Susan Crowther, Perdita Finn, David Bedrick, Terry Tempest Williams, LaDonna Sanders Redmond, Martin Shaw, CA Conrad and Leela Sinha.
+Authors, healers, consultants and teachers that have been personally important to me and my work include: Susan Crowther, Alexis P. Morgan, David Bedrick, Terry Tempest Williams, LaDonna Sanders Redmond, Martin Shaw, CA Conrad, and Leela Sinha.